Operation Dawn of Gulf of Aden: January 18

 On January 18, the pirates aboard Samho Jewelry sighted a Mongolian cargo vessel about 11 km away.
 Four of the pirates embarked on a small motorboat to hijack it.
-With only thirteen pirates remaining behind, a group of ten commandos from Choi Young attempted to approach Samho Jewelry in a speedboat.
+With only thirteen pirates remaining behind, a group of ten commandos from Choe Yeong attempted to approach Samho Jewelry in a speedboat.
 However, three of the commandos were injured in the ensuing firefight and the speedboat returned to the destroyer.

 A Westland Lynx helicopter was sent after the hijackers in the motorboat heading towards the Mongolian ship.
 All four of the pirates from that confrontation were either killed or disappeared overboard.
-After the Mongolian vessel was able to proceed safely, the crew of Choi Young recovered the remnants of the hijackers' motorboat.
+After the Mongolian vessel was able to proceed safely, the crew of Choe Yeong recovered the remnants of the hijackers' motorboat.
 Three rusty AK-47 rifles and an ammunition magazine were retrieved, along with three small iron ladders for boarding and various tools, including a screwdriver, a spanner, and several fishing knives.
 As the pirates had only six AK-47 rifles in total and three of them had now been confiscated, they had lost half of their firearms and about a quarter of their personnel.

 After this engagement, the South Korean military decided to initiate a boarding operation, as intelligence reports suggested that the remaining captors were exhausted and that additional pirates were being dispatched from Somalia to reinforce them.

 January 21

 The boarding of Samho Jewelry began on January 21 at 04:58 local time and took place at about 700 nmi from Somalia's coast.
-While Navy commandos used three fast boats to reach the tanker, the helicopter from Choi Young fired upon the tanker, killing several pirates.
+While Navy commandos used three fast boats to reach the tanker, the helicopter from Choe Yeong fired upon the tanker, killing several pirates.
 Once the commandos boarded the ship, the pirates, armed with AK-47 assault rifles and rocket-propelled grenades, initiated a firefight that resulted in eight pirates killed and five captured; while the captain of the tanker was wounded, he was expected to survive.
 The U.S. Navy destroyer also assisted in the operation by evacuating the tanker's wounded captain via helicopter after the firefight had ended.
 In all, the operation took about five hours to complete.
 The rescue was called "a perfect military operation" by Lieutenant General Lee Sung-ho, Chief Director for Operations of the Joint Chiefs of Staff of the Republic of Korea.